What is postnatal (postpartum) depression?

 Taking your baby away because of PPD would be like taking a baby away from a mother with cancer.
 It just doesn’t happen.

-Even if you have frightening thoughts about hurting your baby – which many mums with PPD experience – that doesn’t mean you will act on them.
+Even if you have frightening thoughts about hurting your baby – which many mums with PPD do – that doesn’t mean you will act on them.

 These thoughts are a symptom of the illness, not a reflection of who you are.